shaznan/speech-therapy-app/docs/assets/Section_breakdown.md

 - [ ] Allow user to edit article if user is author. <br>
 - [ ] Allow user to drag and drop local images in write articles editor instead of copy & paste URL
 - [ ] introduce comments and likes on articles to increase user engagement.

+## Bookstore

+Monetizing part of the project through drop shipping books from other book stores offering BrainFog related products for a cheaper price.

+**Features**:

+- Search books using title
+- view books relating to chosen catergory.    *(Shopify-buy SDK to fetch all products)*
+- view book description in detail.     *(Next-js dynamic pages)*
+- Add upto 5 items to cart at a time.     *(Shopify-buy sdk addItems to checkout)*
+- Delete items from cart.  *(Shopify-buy sdk remove items from checkout)*
+- Retain checkout items after re-login.